fonoster/routr/README.md

 ## Quick Start

+There are no special requirements to install and run the server.
+Just follow this easy steps:

-&#10122; Download the server for your plattform
+&#10122; Download the server for your platform

 | Platform | Download |
 | -- | -- |